 Adams came up with a system he calls Tour Length.
 He calculated that for a pro to hit the same clubs on approaches as an amateur averaging 230-yard drives on a 6,700-yard course, the pro's course would have to measure at least 8,100 yards.
 Conversely, for the 230-yard driver to hit the same clubs into greens as the pro would on a 7,300-yard layout, the amateur would have to play at no more than 6,200 yards.

 By Adams' calculation, this means the amateur who drives the ball 200 yards (closer to what the average golfer achieves) should be playing courses measuring about 6,000 yards.
 Many women, routinely forced to play tees in the 5,600-yard range despite hitting drives of about 140 yards, should be playing from approximately 4,600 yards.

-Adams posted his findings on the Internet (in the January Golf Digest, he advocated moving up a set of tees), and he received a positive response.
+Adams posted his findings on the Internet, and he received a positive response.
 But his persistence at lobbying for his idea was most meaningfully rewarded by American golf's powers that be.
-Beginning in late May, the USGA, the PGA of America and the GCSAA will begin a campaign -- with the tentative handle of Play It Forward -- to convince golfers to move up.
+Beginning in late May, the USGA, the PGA of America and the GCSAA will begin a campaign—with the tentative handle of Play It Forward—to convince golfers to move up.
 It will start with television segments during the Senior PGA Championship, the U.S. Open and the U.S. Women's Open.
 Then the organizations will urge course operators across the nation to set aside two weeks beginning July 5 in which they ask customers to play from a shorter set of tees, following Adams' guidelines.